KoolKid6958/Sheepit-Utils/content/docs/_index.md

 {{< tab >}}

 > [!NOTE]
-> This assumes you have a working Arch install
+> This assumes you have a working Arch install with an Nvidia GPU.

 Run this script | [Source](https://sheepit.koolkid6958.dev/scripts/arch-setup.sh)